 This town’s buildings have a rich history, filled with tales of Scotland’s feuding clans, beautiful gardens, natural parks, and diverse wildlife within its coastal waters.
 You can enjoy a day of engaging with Scotland’s history at the Castle House Museum or visiting the beautiful trees of the Kilmun Arboretum.
 Dunoon has it all!

 There’s a lot to do here, so much so that it’s often difficult to decide what you should be doing.
 See our list of the top things to do in Dunoon!

 Benmore Botanic Garden

-Once you have finished browsing through this spectacular scenery Benmore has to offer, enjoy the Courtyard Gallery, which often hosts exhibitions and events.
+Once you have finished browsing through this spectacular scenery Benmore has to offer, enjoy a trip to the Courtyard Gallery, which often hosts exhibitions and events.

 Castle House Museum

-This part of Scotland is a hotspot for sea kayakers and if you want to have a go, you can take a tour with Sea Kayak Argyll & Bute, a water sports company who run guided expeditions around Dunoon’s waters.
+This part of Scotland is a hotspot for sea kayakers, and if you want to have a go, you can take a tour with Sea Kayak Argyll & Bute, a water sports company that runs guided expeditions around Dunoon’s coast.

 Stay Fresh Fest

 One for the music lovers, Stay Fresh Fest, is Dunoon’s annual musical festival, supporting local musicians, artists, and charities!